CODE OF PROFESSIONAL CONDUCT

 Independence, Integrity, and Objectivity

 (1) Independence.
-The Board adopts the Independence Rule established by the AICPA, ET Section Rule 101 Independence.
-The AICPA Interpretations and Ethics rulings relating to AICPA Rule 101 are adopted by the Board as a non-exclusive list to provide guidance to licensees, prospective licensees, the Board and members of the public.
+The Board adopts the Independence Rule established by the AICPA.
+The AICPA Interpretations and Ethics Rulings on Independence are adopted as non-exclusive guidance to licensees, prospective licensees, the Board and members of the public.

-(a) Licensees who perform services that are subject to independence standards promulgated by other regulatory or professional standard setting bodies, agencies and organizations, including but not limited to the Securities and Exchange Commission, the General Accounting Office and the US Department of Labor, must also comply with those standards applicable to the services provided.
+(a) Licensees who perform services that are subject to independence standards promulgated by other regulatory or professional standard setting bodies, agencies and organizations, including but not limited to the Securities and Exchange Commission, the General Accounting Office and the US Department of Labor, or other similarly recognized international bodies must also comply with those standards applicable to the services provided.

 (2) Integrity and objectivity.